krishnaveni0411/Automation-Portfolio/project1-automation/README.md

 ---

-## Selenium Automation – Exploring Actions Class with TestNG
+## Day 11 – Selenium Automation – Exploring Actions Class with TestNG

 This project demonstrates how to use the **Selenium Actions Class** to perform advanced user interactions like mouse hover, right-click, and typing uppercase input using keyboard control.
 The automation is performed on the **Nykaa** e-commerce website.